 Become a U.S. Child Advocate

 Acknowledgement and prevention of child abuse starts with you.
 The United States sees some of the highest rates of child abuse compared to any other industrialized nation, a truly horrible problem that requires participation at every level of society to solve.
 About 3.3 million reports of child abuse involving more than 6 million kids are made every single year.
 By 2010 around 5 children were thought to die each day because of child abuse.
-This trend cannot go on – but you can help change it.
+This trend cannot go on – but with a degree in a field like child psychology, you can help change it.

 The legal definition of child abuse is an act, or failure to act, on the part of a parent or caretaker that results in physical harm, emotional harm or even death.
 Sometimes sexual abuse is given a separate definition that defines the active exploitation of a child, but child abuse can take many different forms.
 Read more to find out how to recognize and stop child abuse.

 Who: A number of risk factors are associated with child abuse, chief among them domestic problems like spousal abuse and a history of child abuse in the families of perpetrators.
 In fact, many types of domestic stress can increase the chance of child abuse, from single-parent families to young pregnancies and large number of young children.
 Next, individual problems such as mental conditions or substance abuse are driving factors in abuse.
 Many types of neglect derive from lack of knowledge or carelessness on behalf of parents.
 Low incomes and poverty conditions only exacerbate these problems.
 Oklahoma is said to have the highest child abuse rates.